Ron Sandler

 Ron Sandler CBE is a British businessman best known for his contribution in the rescue of Lloyd's of London, where he was CEO from 1995 to 1999.
 He was also the government-appointed executive chairman of Northern Rock during its three-year nationalization.

 Early life

-Sandler was born in 1952 in Durban, South Africa, and grew up in Bulawayo, Rhodesia (now Zimbabwe), where he was educated at Milton School.
+Ron Sandler was born in 1952 in Durban, South Africa, and grew up in Bulawayo, Rhodesia (now Zimbabwe), where he was educated at Milton School.
 In 1970, he was awarded the Anglo American Open Scholarship to Queens' College, Cambridge where his undergraduate degree was in engineering.
 During his time at Cambridge, he received a blue in Modern Pentathlon.
 His post-graduate study was at Stanford University, where he received an MBA in 1976.

 Early career

 In 1976, Sandler joined The Boston Consulting Group, initially in London, before transferring to California, where, as a partner of the firm, he ran BCG's Los Angeles office.
 In 1984, he returned to London, to lead Booz Allen's UK operations.
 In 1990, he became chairman and CEO of moneybrokers Martin Bierbaum Group until the company was sold in 1993.
 He was then appointed CEO of moneybrokers Exco, where he led the public listing on the London Stock Exchange in 1994.
 Sandler left Exco at the end of 1994 following a boardroom disagreement.